Redshifted 21-cm bispectrum II: Impact of the spin temperature fluctuations and redshift space distortions on the signal from the Cosmic Dawn: Results

 In this section, we compare the redshift space 21-cm bispectrum for two different source models.
 The details of these two models are tabulated in Table \ref{table1}.
 We first compare the source models through their 21-cm bispectra for a few specific $k$-triangle shapes, e.g., equilateral, squeezed, L-isosceles and linear $k$-triangles, and then generalize this comparison for all unique triangle shapes in the $n$--$\cos{\theta}$ space.

 First we check the impact of source models on the shape of the bispectra.
 A visual inspection of of the evolution of bispectra for equilateral and squeezed $k$-triangles as a function of $z$, shown in Figure \ref{fig:BS_z}, reveals that for a specific $k_1$ mode for both the models the shapes of the bispectra are same.
 The main features of the shapes of the bispectra in two models only differ by the redshift values at which they appear.
 Therefore, in Figure \ref{fig:BS_z} the bispectra from two models appear to be just shifted with respect to each other.
+A similar feature can also be seen in the power spectra (see Figure \ref{fig:pk}).

 Next, we compare the bispectra of both the models for L-isosceles and linear $k$-triangles.
 Figure \ref{fig:line_bispec_all_model} shows the bispectra for Models A and B at five different stages of the CD and for \ss and \ll $k_1$ modes.
 The first two and the last two columns represent bispectra for the L-isosceles and linear $k$-triangles, respectively.
 We first compare the magnitude and sign of the bispectra for both source models at different stages of the CD.
 An important observation from this figure is that the shape of the bispectra does not depend on the source model, rather it only depends on the stage of evolution of the CD and the specific $k_1$-triangle under consideration.
 Further, at the \ve stage the magnitude of the bispectra are slightly larger for Model-B than that for Model-A irrespective of the $k_1$ modes and the triangle shapes.
 Additionally, at this stage the sign of the bispectra are negative in the entire $n$ (for the linear $k$-triangles) and $\cos{\theta}$ (for the L-isosceles $k$-triangles) range.